Parent Volunteers are Essential

 Kid Pushers – Supervises an age group of boys or girls during the meet and delivers swimmers to the Lead Kid Pusher according to the meet lineup sheets prepared in advance by the coach showing each swimmer’s events.
 If your team records the unofficial time for each swim, you will be responsible for making sure all swimmers in your group have their swimmer number printed on the arm or leg where it will be visible to the personal best times.
 You will be moving about the pool deck, primarily between the team sitting area and the starting end.

-Announcer – Communicates to swimmers, officials, and observers over the public address system.
+Announcer – This position is typically filled by the Communications Chair - communicates to swimmers, officials, and observers over the public address system.
 Welcomes the visiting team to our pool, announces the officials for the evening, calls each event so the meet flows smoothly, and announces team scores throughout the evening.

 Scorer – Keeps a running total of points earned by each team within the swimteam software program (tied to the timers system).
 You will work with the other team’s scorer.
 You will receive results for each main event and give 5 points to first place, 3 points to second, and 1 point to third (relays received points for first place only).
 You will be seated at the scoring table.
 A sheet explaining scoring will be available at each meet.